 The Dryden Theatre projection booth is customized to handle nitrate film.
 Discontinued in the mid-20th century due to its highly flammable nature, nitrate film stock—the combination of a silver nitrate base and orthochromatic or panchromatic emulsion—provided a shimmering, luminous motion picture experience for moviegoers during the decades of cinema.
 One of only a handful of venues in the world that is still safely equipped and certified to show 35mm nitrate prints, the Dryden Theatre is occasionally able to re-introduce audiences to this special kind of cinema magic with classic films from our vaults or other leading archives.
 Because no nitrate film stock is being produced today, these rare screenings of vintage prints may represent your only opportunity to experience this distinctive aesthetic visual pleasure.
 In 2015, the Eastman Museum held its inaugural festival celebrating the preservation and presentation of these rare prints: The Nitrate Picture Show, the world's first festival of film conservation.

-The Dryden Theatre is outfitted with an up-to-date sound system designed to reproduce soundtracks for both contemporary and archival screenings.
-Designed and installed by Boston Light & Sound, it features a Dolby 5.1 system, able to reproduce the following stereo formats: Mono, Dolby A-Type, Dolby SR, Dolby Digital, and DTS.
+The Dryden Theatre is outfitted with a modern sound system equipped to reproduce analog and digital soundtracks for both contemporary and archival screenings.
+Designed and installed by Boston Light & Sound, it features a 7.1 channel system, able to reproduce the following film audio formats: Mono, Dolby A-Type, Dolby SR, Dolby Digital (SRD), and DTS.
 The Dryden Theatre is also equipped with a state-of-the-art hearing loop system, made possible by the Rochester chapter of the Hearing Loss Association of America.